 Translating Comprehensive Plan goals into daily plan review tasks can be difficult.
-The evaluation tool in this section is intended to assist City staff and consultants in evaluating development proposals for consideration by the Planning Commission and City Council.
+The evaluation tool in this section is provided as an option that may be beneficial for City staff and consultants in evaluating certain development proposals.
+The use of this form is not intended to create any new regulatory process or approval requirements.
+The use of this tool is discretionary based on the complexity or significance of the individual proposal.